 You can get suction activity toys that give your kids fun things to look at, turn and explore.
 Check it out here.

-You can also get this one that is a suction cup that you can attach up to three regular toys to.
-When you are not using it, it turns nicely into a key chain that can be attached to your diaper bag or other convenient places.
+You can also get this one which turns nicely into a key chain that can be attached to your diaper bag or other convenient places.
 Check it out here.

 These squishy stress balls are great for keeping babies occupied for long stretches.
 They love feeling the weird textures while they squish, squeeze and pull, reshaping the ball.